hatgit/hatnotation/README.md

 # Hatnotation
-Hatnotation is short for the Hatzakis Base 64 notation system which is a method to encode/decode arbitrary binary strings of data, invented by Steven Hatzakis and open-sourced here under Apache License 2.0 https://github.com/hatgit/hatnotation/blob/master/LICENSE.
+Hatnotation is short for the *Hatzakis Base 64 notation system* which is a method to encode/decode arbitrary binary strings of data, invented by Steven Hatzakis and open-sourced here under Apache License 2.0 https://github.com/hatgit/hatnotation/blob/master/LICENSE.

  <blockquote>
 <pre><code>[Use of Hatnotation is subject to Apache License 2.0 ] <a href="https://github.com/hatgit/hatnotation/blob/master/LICENSE">https://github.com/hatgit/hatnotation/blob/master/LICENSE</a>
 </code></pre>
 </blockquote>

+## Purpose
+An encoding/decoding method that allows users to compress their human-readable data into fewer humand-readable characters than other popular notation systems, for any arbitrary underlying machine-readable binary string.

 ## Warning: